TitansBane/Elysium-Remastered/README.md

 ## Credits and Thanks

 - _YOU_ for actually reading the readme.
 Thanks a lot!!
-- Phoenix and her team - for creating this excellent guide and allowing me to create this fork.
 - Halgari and everyone in the WJ Team - Wabbajack is incredible, and so are you!

 ## Contact